How to send us your artwork for printing Gold Coast

 Sounds obvious, but we will consider the order that we receive the pdf’s the order of the document, and page 1 will be considered to be the cover, and the last page to be the back cover of any multi-page document.

 For saddle stitched (Stapled) bookles you must supply us with multiple of 4 pages e.g 4 pages, 8 pages, 12 pages, 16 pages etc.

 Once again.. with booklets, NO SPREADS PLEASE, we want separate pdf’s, saved in one file.
-If the file is less than 8Mb, just attach to an email and send, if over 8MB, please use www.mailbigfile.com, which is a free program, and works a treat.
+If the file is less than 8Mb, just attach to an email and send, if over 8MB, please click HERE, which is on our website, and works a treat.

 If your file is over 100Mb, please call us before you send the file, as we will need to discuss this, and see why the file is so big.
 Big files are a big problem, but we can handle them!